Table of Contents:

 rolling down SH6 to Makarora

-After checking in to my room, I headed for the shower area.
-A few minutes later as I walked out of the stall, there was the Aussie named Perry standing at the entrance.
+After checking into my room, I headed for the shower area.
+A few minutes later, as I walked out of the stall, there was the Aussie named Perry standing at the entrance.
 I had last seen him at the Ivory Towers hostel at Fox Glacier Village.
 The morning we had both set off for Haast he had first made the pilgrimage to Lake Matheson to experience “the view”.
-On this day he was set up in the camping area – a $12. charge – while I was splurging on a $70.
-A-frame chalet.
-Thanks to the number of cyclists on the roads of South Island, these repeat encounters happen all the time.
+On this day, he was set up in the camping area – a $12. charge – while I was splurging on a $70 A-frame chalet.
+Thanks to the number of cyclists on the roads of the South Island, these repeat encounters happen all the time.
 Even if you start off as a solo cyclist, you will meet all the people you want to meet.
 While I actually prefer cycling on my own, sharing perspectives on the day’s ride or other issues with these road buddies is a real plus.

 Day Nine: Makarora to Wanaka – 63 km